jhumigas/payloads-stats-backend/README.md

 If we had to count the number of video sessions started in a given time window, we could use the token sent in each payload, with the session duration.
 Given a time window, a payload corresponds to a new video session if its `sessionDuration` is less than the time window length and if one of the two following is fulfilled:

     * its `token` was never seen before or,
     * `cdn` + `p2p` is 0

+### Payloads In Messaging Queue

+If we consider scalability due to numerous incoming payloads, and if we have multiple Spring Boot Apps processing payloads, but writing to the same database, how can we make sure that:
+* each backend is synchronized w.r.t to the payloads processed ?
+* two backends processing two payloads at the same time compute in a sequential fashions the payload stats

+We could either play on the types of transactions made to the database, make them isolated.
+Or/And we could add intermediate queues so that we process the payloads in a distributed fashion: make services on the side that receive the payloads, and also services that will process the payloads.

 ### How It Was Done